Ravenbrook/mps/procedure/review.rst

 1. Introduction
 ---------------

-This document will contain a procedure for reviewing changes to the MPS.
+This is the procedure for reviewing changes to the MPS in order to `prevent defects <2.
+Purpose>`_.

 This is a placeholder while we arrange to bring in documents from outside the MPS Git repository and tree.
 For background, see `GitHub